Searching for details:

 Above: General architecture of the Resurs-P satellite.
 Copyright © 2009 Anatoly Zak

-Resurs-P was designed to carry three types of remote-sensing payloads for high-resolution, wide-angle and multi-spectral observations of the Earth surface.
-As a result, the spacecraft could photograph individual targets on the Earth surface, as well as long stretches of Earth surface extending as far as 2,000 kilometers.
+Resurs-P was designed to carry three types of remote-sensing payloads for high-resolution, wide-angle and multi-spectral observations of the Earth's surface.
+With its imaging cameras, the spacecraft could photograph individual targets on the Earth surface, as well as long stretches of Earth surface extending as far as 2,000 kilometers.
 The width of the shot would cover 38 kilometers of land during its pass, comparing to 27 kilometers for its predecessor.
-(562) Resurs-P could also image areas 100 by 300 kilometers during a single path and conduct stereo-imaging.
+(562) Resurs-P could also image areas 100 by 300 kilometers during a single pass and conduct stereo-imaging.

 For the first time the Russian satellite would carry so-called hyper-spectral system featuring 96 spectral channels in each of its two optical-electronic converters.
 (570)